Leadership Team Coaching

 Team coaching builds a leadership team’s capacity to self-observe, adapt, and sustain performance.
 Coaches may use elements of facilitation, consulting, or training when helpful, but ownership and learning return to the team.

-Team Coaching with Edwin - ICF PCC, MSc Coaching and Behaviour Change
+Team Development Coaching with Edwin - ICF PCC, MSc Coaching and Behaviour Change

 Hi, I’m Edwin, a Professional Certified Coach (ICF) with an MSc in Coaching & Behaviour Change, and decades of business experience in one of the worlds most innovative Fortune 100 global conglomerates.

-I’ve partnered with senior leaders and top talent like you across more than 50 nationalities within more than 80 organisations.
+I’ve partnered with senior leaders and top talent like you across more than 60 nationalities.
 I am excited to offer bespoke professional coaching for you and your organisations.

 Want to surface what’s really holding your team back?